hashgraph/hedera-improvement-proposal/HIP/hip-0000-cancun-3.md

 The address for the precompile will be the same as Ethereum Mainnet (`0x000000000000000000000000000000000000000A`).

-The point evaluation will use teh same [trusted setup](https://github.com/ethereum/c-kzg-4844/blob/main/src/trusted_setup.txt) as Ethereum Mainnet.
+The point evaluation will use the same [trusted setup](https://github.com/ethereum/c-kzg-4844/blob/main/src/trusted_setup.txt) as Ethereum Mainnet.

-### Hedera Activation

-The precompile will be added into a new EVM version of Hedera (notionally version 0.50, but subject to change), like the versions added for Shanghai support (v 0.38) and Paris support (v 0.34).
-There will be multiple HIPs rolled into this EVM version.
+This is the same out-of-the-box setup provided by the Besu EVM library, there should be little to zero Hedera code needed to enable this.

 ## Backwards Compatibility